spatie/browsershot/README.md

 #### Setting the user agent

-If, for some reason, you want to set the user agent Google Chrome should use when taking the screenshot you can do so:
+If you want to set the user agent Google Chrome should use when taking the screenshot you can do so:

 ```php
 Browsershot::url('https://example.com')